Marc-Ruizenaar/LinkTreeCreator/README.md

 ## Roadmap

+# Features
+- Analytics page

 # Big imporvements:

-- Analytics page
+- Refactor

 # Minor improvements:
 - Sections delete: Popup "Are you sure you want to delete this section?"
 - Social media validation: At the moment you can enter everything you want
 - Refactor social media displaying.
 Every social media is at the moment a column, I would like to make this a array.